salkuadrat/lucifer/README.md

 ## POST Request Data

-POST request data are sent by HTTP clients, such as from HTML form, or from a POST request using Postman or from JavaScript code.
+POST request data are sent by HTTP clients, such as from HTML form, or from a POST request sent using Postman or from an AJAX JavaScript code.

-How can we access these data?
+How may we access these data?

-If it's sent as json with `Content-Type: application/json`, we need to use `json()` middleware.
+If the request data is sent as json with `Content-Type: application/json`, you may use `json()` middleware.

 ```dart
 final app = App();